inf112-v21/Snokarane/README.md

   - Select "Ok" to play when prompted about all players connected

 - Multiplayer
   - Host - select "Host" on the role menu and wait for other players to connect.
 Press ok on the new prompt only when all players are connected.
+You can see this by waiting until you have a number of "recieved cards" in the consol log equal to the number of clients between each round.
   - Client - select "Client" on the role menu and connect to the host's IP adress
+  - The UiB-owl with sparks on it is your character.

 ### 2. Controls